theogruner/rl_pro_telu/README.md

     If you want to use DDPG with our pre-implemented noises you can simply do this via the _main_ddpg.py_ file.

-    * Training on the Qube-v0 environment with default hyperparameters and saving the model as _'furuta_model.pt'_ (saves by default as _ddpg_model.pt_).
+    * Training on the Qube-v0 environment with default hyperparameters and Ornstein-Uhlenbeck noise, saving the model as _furuta_model.pt_ and the log in _furuta_model_ (saves by default as _ddpg_model.pt_, and log in a automatic generated directory).
-    Saving can be disabled with _--no-save_
+    Saving/logging could be disabled with _--no-save_ and _--no-log_

         ```bash
-        python3 path/to/main_ddpg.py --env Qube-v0 --save_path furuta_model.pt
+        python3 path/to/main_ddpg.py --env Qube-v0 --save_path furuta_model.pt --log_name furuta_log
         ```

     * Loading a saved model and evaluating it in the Qube-v0 environment.